 Record 52 ½ vices have been an essential tool for woodworkers all over the world for more than a century.
 They have arguably never been bettered in design nor quality - you can read about their long history below.

-C&J Hampton registered the ‘record’ trademark in 19092)c.f David Lynch http://www.recordhandplanes.com/history.html and trade listings from this time show that they own a foundry and are manufacturing vices and other tools.
-By this time Parkinson’s patent would have expired so there was nothing to prevent C&J Hampton from simply making a copy, and this is what they did.
+C&J Hampton registered the ‘record’ trademark in 1909.
+Trade listings from the time show that they owned a foundry and were manufacturing vices and other tools.
+By 1909 the patent protecting the very popular Parkinson quick release vice had expired so there was nothing to prevent C&J Hampton from simply making a copy, and this is what they did.

 The Tools and Trades History Society have made an early C&J Hampton catalogue (June 1910) available to members, and the model 23 vice gets a full page spread:

-The new version improved on the previous model by the use of steel rods rather than the cast steel slides used in the Parkinson pattern.
-The cast iron sliders were comparatively fragile and the polished steel rods afforded a smoother mechanism – a much better design and all the major GB manufacturers had switched to it (including Parkinson) by the 1930s.
+The new version improved on the previous model by the use of steel rods rather than the cast steel slides used in the copy of the Parkinson vice.
+The cast iron sliders were comparatively fragile and the polished steel rods afforded a smoother mechanism.
+This was a better design and all the major GB manufacturers had switched to it (including Parkinson) by the 1930s.